Monkera/Monkera/README.md

 🌱 My favourite languages are JavaScript and Java.

-⚡ I hava a dog called Timmy^^ I like him very much.
+⚡ I hava a dog called Timmy:) I like him very much.

 ⚡ I love IT and would never give up keep learning and getting better <3